Teja3376/chillout-frontend/README.md

 # Chillout App

-A real-time chat application with a Star Wars-themed UI, allowing users to create or join chat rooms and communicate instantly with friends.
+A real-time chat application with a modern glassmorphism UI, allowing users to create or join chat rooms, communicate instantly with friends, and make group audio calls.
 Built with modern web technologies for a seamless and engaging experience.

 ## Overview

-Chillout App is a Next.js-based frontend application that provides a fun, themed chat platform.
+Chillout App is a Next.js-based frontend application that provides a modern, sleek chat platform with real-time audio calling capabilities.
 Users can enter a username, specify a room ID to join an existing room or create a new one, and start chatting in real-time.
-The app features a Star Wars-inspired design with animated backgrounds, neon effects, and smooth transitions powered by GSAP and Tailwind CSS.
+The app features a contemporary glassmorphism design with flowing particle animations, smooth transitions powered by Framer Motion, and Tailwind CSS.

-The backend handles room management and real-time messaging via Socket.io, with data persisted through a REST API.
+The backend handles room management, real-time messaging, and WebRTC signaling via Socket.io, with data persisted through a REST API.

 ## Tech Stack